AnferneeDev/Clear_Feed/README.md

 - No Recommendations: Break the cycle of endless consumption by removing "recommended for you" videos.
 - High-Performance Caching: Uses Redis (Upstash) for blazing-fast performance and efficient API quota management.
 - Production-Ready: Includes error tracking with Sentry and a modular architecture for maintainability.
+- Personalized Channel Feed: Log in and follow your favorite channels to see a unified feed.
+- Flexible Filters: Sort by popular, newest, oldest, or filter by video duration.

 ---